model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 >From a security perspective, all vCPU threads are considered to be running malicious code as soon as they have been started; these malicious threads need to be contained.

 The entirety of the VirtIO queue lives in shared memory and can thus be written to by the vCPU threads.
 Therefore, Firecracker cannot make any assumptions about its contents.
 In particular, it needs to operate securely no matter the memory content.
-For anyone who has worked with Kani before, this yearns for a generous application of `kani::any()`.
+For anyone who has worked with Kani before, this yearns for a generous application of `kani::vec::exact_vec`, which generates a fixed size vector filled with arbitrary values.
 We can set up an area of non-deterministic guest memory as follows:

 ```rs
 fn arbitrary_guest_memory() -> GuestMemoryMmap {